 Why does your external hard drive have the I/O device error message?
 It mainly lies in your hard disk.

 Before you go to fix the hard drive input/output error, you should restart your computer and access the external hard drive once again.
 Sometimes, rebooting the computer can help solve some hard disk errors.
 If the error still appears when you want to transfer and write disk files, don't worry.
 There are 7 solutions to external hard drive I/O device error.

 Check the cable that is being used for connecting the external hard drive to the PC and ensure that it is working properly.
 The drive won’t function as it should if the cable isn’t properly attached.
 Try using a spare cable and test it by connecting it to a different USB port.

 Note: Only a trained professional should attempt to replace the cables of an internal drive of a PC.
 The reason for this is that you can cause serious damage to the internal parts of the disk if you do this task incorrectly.
 Thus, cables located inside a portable computer or laptop shouldn’t be changed by ordinary computer users.

 Windows won’t be able to transfer data between the PC and the external drive if the drive’s transfer mode is incorrect or has been changed.
 Correcting the transfer mode of the drive can fix this issue.
-You need to follow the below-mentioned step in order to perform this task.
+You need to follow the below-mentioned step to perform this task.

-Step 5.
-Expand the option IDE ATA/ATAPI controllers.
-You will see a list containing various IDE ATA/ATAPI channels for your PC
+Click "Device Manager" on the left panel.
+Expand the option "IDE ATA/ATAPI controllers" and you will see a list containing various IDE ATA/ATAPI channels for your PC.

 Warning: Primary ID Channel, Device 0 is used for system disk so don’t change that.
 Your PC won’t even work if you end up making any change to the settings of this transfer mode.